DropB1t/IntervalJoinBenchmarks/README.md

 You can generate whole test cases simply by runnig the `run_benchmarks.sh` located in `/scripts` folder.
 The provided script cycles through all parameters specified in the [config](./scripts/config) file and generates *throughput* and *latency* charts by running `draw_charts.py` python tool.

 In order to install the `draw_charts.py` dependencies you need to have on your system [**pip**](https://github.com/pypa/pip): the package installer for Python.
-After that simply run the following command inside the `/scripts` folder:
+After that simply setup a virtual environment by using [venv](https://docs.python.org/3/library/venv.html) package and run the following command inside the `/scripts` folder:

 ```
 pip install -r requirements.txt